laibashaheeen/brazilian-ecommerce-analysis/README.md

 ## 📌 Project Overview

-This project analyzes the Brazilian E-Commerce Public Dataset by Olist to uncover insights into sales, customer behavior, payments, logistics, and customer satisfaction.
-The final output is an interactive Power BI dashboard designed for stakeholders to monitor KPIs and support data-driven decisions.
+An interactive Power BI dashboard built on the Olist Brazilian E-commerce dataset, providing insights into revenue trends, customer behavior, product performance, payment preferences, and delivery efficiency to support data-driven decision-making.

 ## 🎯 Problem Statement

-“How can Olist track sales, customer satisfaction, and logistics performance to improve business decisions?”
+“How can Olist track sales, customer satisfaction, and monitor perfrmance to improve business decisions?”

 ## 🚀 Objectives